dortania/OpenCore-Legacy-Patcher/docs/MODELS.md

 Regarding OS support, see below:

-* Machines listing `YES - Monterey and older` means they cannot run macOS Ventura at this time.
+* Machines listing `YES - Ventura and older` means they cannot run macOS Ventura at this time.
 Machines with only `YES` can run all of the supported macOS versions offered by OpenCore Legacy Patcher.

 | Support Entry | Supported OSes | Description | Comment |
 | :--- | :--- | :--- | :--- |